openvinotoolkit/openvino/docs/IE_PLUGIN_DG/QuantizedNetworks.md

 .. image:: _static/images/qdq_propagation.png

 Figure 1.
 Quantization operations propagation at runtime.
-Q, DQ, RQ stand for Quantize, Dequantize, and Requantize correspondingly.</div>
+Q, DQ, RQ stand for Quantize, Dequantize, and Requantize correspondingly.

 From the calculation standpoint, the FakeQuantize formula also is split into two parts accordingly: